TheFacc/thefacc.github.io/content/learn/deep-learning-3.md

     </table>

 * **Why do we need an attention mechanism?
 Aren't LSTM enough?**
     * LSTMs are powerful, but may not be enough to fully capture the complexity of the data.
 An attention mechanism allows the model to focus on specific parts of the input when making predictions, by assigning a weight to each input and creating a weighted sum as the input of the next layer.
-Moreover, LSTM suffer from [VG problem](#vanishing-gradient), like any recurrence mechanism, so there exist recurrence-free approaches that use only attention, like the [Transformers](#transformers) <v-icon dense>mdi-robot-angry-outline</v-icon>.
+Moreover, LSTM suffer from [VG problem](#vanishing-gradient), like any recurrence mechanism, so there exist recurrence-free approaches that use only attention, like the [Transformers](#transformers) <md-icon dense>mdi-robot-angry-outline</md-icon>.
 * **Why do we need a recurrence mechanism?
 Isn't the attention mechanism enough?**
     * Recurrent mechanisms, such as RNNs and LSTMs, allow the model to maintain an internal hidden state that can be used to remember information from previous time steps.
 This hidden state is updated at each time step, allowing the model to maintain a kind of 'memory' of the previous inputs, useful for capturing long-term dependencies.
 They can be used in conjunction with attention mechanisms to allow the model to both focus on specific parts of the input and also maintain memory of previous inputs.
 * **How to initialize the internal state?**